jfrog/SwampUp2021/SU-112-Level-Up-DevOps-Use-Cases-with-the-JFrog-Platform/lab2/README.md

-    2.3 DIstribute the Release Bundle to the available Edge Node in your federation
+   2.3 Distribute the Release Bundle to the available Edge Node in your federation

-*   Click again on the _Version Actions_ and choose the _Distribute Version_
+*   Click again on the Version Actions and choose the Distribute Version
 *   Choose the Edge JPD and click _Distribute_